Scotland at the FIFA World Cup: 2020s

+Scottish fans gathered at the 2026 FIFA World Cup at Gillette Stadium outside of Boston.

 Steve Clarke was appointed Scotland manager in May 2019.
 After qualifying for UEFA Euro 2020, their first major tournament since the 1998 World Cup, Scotland finished second in Group F of 2022 FIFA World Cup qualification.
 This progressed the team into the play-offs, where they lost 3-1 to Ukraine in a semi-final at Hampden.

 In their 2026 World Cup qualification group Scotland drew with Denmark away, beat Belarus twice and Greece at home.
 A defeat in Greece endangered their chances of winning automatic qualification, but Denmark being held to a draw by Belarus kept their hopes alive.
-Scotland then beat Denmark 4-2 at home in the last match of the section to qualify for their ninth World Cup finals, and their first since 1998.
+Scotland then beat Denmark 4-2 at home in the last match of the section, clinching their ninth World Cup finals appearance, and their first since 1998.

+In Scotland's opening game in group C of the 2026 FIFA World Cup on 12 June 2026, they won 1-0 against Haiti to record a first win at a World Cup finals's since the win against Sweden in 1990.

+The only goal of the game came from a deflected shot by John McGinn in the 28th minute.